2003-2006 Infiniti G35 Sedan

 It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your G35.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.

 Replacing the speakers will offer a few challenges, but it's nothing the average do-it-yourselfer can't handle.

 The G35 has midrange speakers in the front doors (Crutchfield Research Photo)

 Front door speakers

 The factory speaker system uses a hi/lo configuration, with tweeters placed approximately chest-high in the sail panels and a midrange woofer at the bottom front of each front door.
 To access these components you will have to remove the door panel.

 In the case of the woofers, simply unscrew four Phillips screws from the door bracket and lift the cone away from the assembly.
 The factory speaker is an "oversized" 6-3/4" speaker and many 6-3/4" replacements will fit.
-You can also install regular 6-1/2" or 5-1/4" speakers with the help of a mounting bracket (Crutchfield includes this bracket free with your speaker order).
-Bear in mind that there aren't any wiring harnesses available for the G35's speaker connectors, so you'll have to cut off the molded plugs to connect your new speakers.
+You can also install regular 6-1/2" or 5-1/4" speakers with the help of a mounting bracket, which is available at a discount with your Crutchfield purchase.

 Rear door speakers

 Rear speaker removal and replacement for the G35 offers a similar bracketing configuration as the front door woofer installation.

 The rear doors use the same speaker sizes as the front door.
 There isn't as much room between the speaker and the door panel as there was up front, so the range of available replacements is a bit smaller.
 If you choose 6-1/2" or 5-1/4" speakers, you'll need mounting brackets, which we'll include at a special discount price with your new speakers.